 It should be noted that if no communication under Art.
-94(3) has preceded the communication under Rule 71(3), the latter is a "first communication"

-within the meaning of Rule 137(3).
-This means that the applicant may amend the description, claims and drawings of his own volition (see VI, 3.3 for the conditions any amendment must satisfy).
+94(3) has preceded the communication under Rule 71(3) and the application was one of the exceptional cases C-VI, 4.7(i), C-VI, 4.7(ii) or C-VI, 4.7(iii) as mentioned in C-VI, 4.7, the applicant may amend the description, claims and drawings of his own volition (see VI, 3.3 for the conditions any amendment must satisfy).
 The provisions of Rule 71(4) concerning the filing of translations of the amended claims and payment of fees nonetheless still apply in this case, unless the applicant's response corresponds to one of the exceptions defined in VI, 14.4.1.
 In these circumstances however, if the Examining Division is of the opinion that the amendments are inadmissible or not allowable, then the examination procedure should normally be resumed in accordance with VI, 14.5.
 As in the cases referred to in VI, 4.11, if this leads to a version which meets the requirements of the EPC, a second communication under Rule 71(3) is issued.
 An exception to this procedure would be when the objections of the Examining Division are of a relatively minor nature, such that they could be resolved by means of a telephone conversation, in which case resumption of the examination procedure would be unnecessary.